Skip to main content

 Randomized clinical trials have shown that PPIs are more effective in treating duodenal ulcers than H2 blockers.
 PPIs were found to significantly increase ulcer healing compared to H2 blockers.
 No significant differences were found between the PPIs that were studied, which included Prevacid (lansoprazole), Protonix (pantoprazole), and Aciphex (rabeprazole).

-In people who take blood thinners, such as clopidogrel and aspirin, a PPI or H2 blocker may be used to prevent ulcers.
-One systematic review found that PPIs were superior to H2 blockers in preventing gastric ulcers.
+In people who take blood thinners, such as clopidogrel and aspirin, a PPI or H2 blocker may be used to prevent stomach bleeding.
+One systematic review found that PPIs were superior to H2 blockers in preventing bleeding in the stomach.
 The studies in the review compared PPIs, such as Prilosec (omeprazole) and Nexium (esomeprazole), and H2 blockers, such as Pepcid (famotidine) and Zantac (ranitidine).
+However, according to its prescribing information, clopidogrel should not be taken with omeprazole or esomeprazole as these drugs can significantly decrease clopidogrel’s effectiveness.

 It’s important to seek medical advice from your healthcare provider before taking famotidine or omeprazole.
-The more effective drug is ultimately the one that works best for your condition.
+They can help determine which drug is the best option for you.

 RELATED: Pepcid vs Zantac